Here are a few starting points and some ways out from each:

 We’re just about to start a project, and our team is a little too excited about using an SPA.

-- Before you settle on your stack, consider challenging the rest of the team to build a small prototype using both approaches: an Single-Page Application and a Multi-Page Application using sprinkles, Turbolinks and Stimulus (or Trimmings).
+- Before you settle on your stack, consider challenging the rest of the team to build a small prototype using both approaches: a Single-Page Application and a Multi-Page Application using sprinkles, Turbo Drive (née Turbolinks) and Stimulus.

 - When you butt up against hypothetical “what if’s” that nudge you to play safe and use the popular frameworks “just in case we get asked to do this”, show your case that you can always add a page component that’s more reactive if ever you need to, and how to wrap it properly to survive removal from/re-addition to the DOM.